thankgodr/StoreFront/README.md

 # StoreFront
-HTML Design for a Store front using HTML and CSS
+HTML Design for a Store front using HTML and CSS, i accomplished the use of HTML, CSS and css framwork bootstrap to create responsive website.
+Using Flexbox for Grid and also media querry to make website more reponsive.

 ## Built With